joshuacrotts/brick-breaker/README.md

 ## Rebuilding Brick Breaker

-To rebuild the code, clone the repository to your computer.
+**Windows**: To rebuild the code, clone the repository to your computer.
 This project is compiled with MinGW and a makefile.
 The SDL .dll files are not included and will need to be downloaded separately to build from source without modifications to the makefile.
+Compile the code via <code>mingw32-make</code>.

+**Linux (Ubuntu/Debian)**: The process is similar to the former, with the exception of having to install SDL files to your system in Linux.
+Run the following commands (or their distro-equivalent) in your terminal:
+<code>sudo apt-get install libsdl2-dev</code>
+<code>sudo apt-get install libsdl2-image-dev</code>
+<code>sudo apt-get install libsdl2-ttf-dev</code>
+<code>sudo apt-get install libsdl2-mixer-dev</code>
+Then, compile via <code>make</code>.

 ## Reporting Bugs